dataswift/open-source-developer-portal/app/home/some_cool_apps.md

 * A government gateway app that collects our basic information for accessing public service, but only under our consent.

 Still need more ideas?
-Check out what cool apps our partners have been building
+Check out what [cool apps other innovators have been building](http://innovation.hubofallthings.com/c/innovation)